citneuro/magnetsearch/README.md

 # MagnetSearch
-A search for magnetosensitive neurons
+A community science project to search for magnetosensitive neurons

 ## Introduction